Are you ready for spring cleaning?

 Also, check the fan’s dimensions to be sure it will fit inside your laptop.
 In most cases, it’s best to consult a professional or your laptop’s manufacturer.

 After cleaning all the components, it’s time to reassemble your laptop again.
-It’s a good tip to keep each component next to their screws.
+It’s a good tip to keep each component next to its screws.
 This makes the re-assembly process much easier.

 After following the tips in this guide to cleaning your laptop hardware, you won’t only feel better, but you will also notice that your laptop is quieter.